bcoles/kasld/THIRD-PARTY-NOTICES.md

 KASLD is licensed under the MIT License (see [LICENSE](LICENSE)).
 Most of the code is original.
 Some leak components adapt third-party proof-of-concept code, and some implement a technique first published by others; each such component credits its origin in its file header.
-This file collects those credits with the source and reuse basis for each.
+This file collects those credits, and lists the external libraries KASLD links against, with the license or reuse basis for each.

+## Adapted and reimplemented code

 | Component | Original author(s) | Source | Basis for reuse |
 |---|---|---|---|